je-suis-tm/quant-trading/README.md

 If you are looking for something slightly more complex, well, we can apply pattern recognition technique to RSI as well.
 Unlike strategy No.9 Bollinger Bands, we can directly look at the patterns of RSI itself instead of the price.
 Since we have tested double bottom pattern in Bollinger Bands, we would test head-shoulder pattern on RSI this time.

 For details of head-shoulder pattern, please refer to <a href=https://www.investopedia.com/terms/h/head-shoulders.asp>Investopedia</a>.

+Click <a href=https://github.com/je-suis-tm/quant-trading/blob/master/RSI%20Pattern%20Recognition%20backtest.py>here</a> to be redirected to the script.

 ![alt text](https://github.com/je-suis-tm/quant-trading/blob/master/preview/rsi%20pattern%20positions.png)